Dubai Airshow

-The Dubai Airshow (معرض دبي للطيران) is a biennial air show held in Dubai, United Arab Emirates under the patronage of Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, in cooperation with Dubai Civil Aviation Authority, Dubai Airports, Dubai World Central and the UAE Armed Forces.
-It was organised by Tarsus Aerospace between 1989 and 2021, since then by Informa.
-The event is "open to business professionals and industry only".
+The Dubai Airshow (معرض دبي للطيران) is a biennial air show held in Dubai, United Arab Emirates.
+It is the largest air show in the Middle East and the third largest air show in the world after Paris Air Show and Farnborough Airshow.

+The air show is organized in cooperation with Dubai Civil Aviation Authority, Dubai Airports, Dubai World Central and the UAE Armed Forces.

 History

+Dubai Airshow was organised by Tarsus Aerospace between 1989 and 2021.
+Since 2023, the exhibition is organised by Informa.

 1986

 The Dubai Airshow started life as Arab Air in 1986 - a small civil aviation trade show which F&E organised at the Dubai World Trade Centre.

 1989

 The first Dubai Airshow was held in 1989 at Dubai Airport, spurred on by substantial Middle East investment in civil and military aviation.
 The Dubai Airshow grew from 200 exhibitors and 25 aircraft in 1989.